-Cal State LA provides tutorial help for students free of charge at the University Writing Center, Library South, Room 2098.
+Cal State LA provides tutorial help for students free of charge at the University Writing Center, First Floor, Palmer Wing, University Library.
 The center is open Monday-Thursday from 9:00 a.m.-6:00 p.m., Friday from 9:00 a.m.-2:00 p.m., and Saturday from 10:00 a.m.-2:00 p.m. with mid-week evening hours added after the middle of the quarter.
 Any Cal State LA student can use this valuable resource, but composition students are particularly encouraged to take advantage of the assistance available.

 The Writing Center is particularly helpful for students who would benefit from greater individualized assistance than can be offered in a classroom setting.
 Instructors should try to identify such students early in the quarter and encourage them to work regularly with a tutor throughout the quarter.

 Students whose EPT score is only a few points below the cutoff for English 101 are allowed to enroll in 101 rather than 096 if they enroll concurrently in English 100 (Supplemental Writing Practice), a one-unit adjunct course taught through the Writing Center.
 In English 100, groups of 5-8 students will meet weekly with a Writing Center tutor for a 75-minute session that provides supplemental instruction.